aheze/ProgressGif/README.md

 - [ ] [Display Gif size when export finishes](https://github.com/aheze/ProgressGif/issues/5)
 - [ ] [Add haptic feedback when export finishes](https://github.com/aheze/ProgressGif/issues/4)

+Steps:
+1. Fork the repo
+2. Make your changes (just stick on the `main` branch)
+3. Make a pull request

+If you have any questions, feel free to open an issue, or leave a comment somewhere!

 ### App Store Download
-Download ProgressGif [on the App Store](https://apps.apple.com/us/app/id1526969349).
+Download ProgressGif on the [App Store](https://apps.apple.com/us/app/id1526969349).
 Because it's open-source, it's free!

 ### About
 **For the writers and bloggers out there**